aaroncampbell/Essence/readme.txt

 == Changelog ==

+= 0.2.0 =
+* Add author-box.php to make it easier to specify your own author box

 = 0.1.0 =
 * Move from Blueprint to Foundation which is responsive
 * Further move toward HTML5